 1. Meal planning.
 When I plan our entire week's daily meals in advance, I avoid last minute slip-ups.
 Even if I only plan 3 days at a time, it is super helpful.
-Taking the time on Sundays to think about which go-to and out-of-the-box meals I want to prepare and serve for the week is critical to keeping us on track.
+Taking the time on Sundays to think about which go-to meals I want to prepare and serve for the week is critical to keeping us on track.

 2. Resting.
 The exhaustion my body felt yesterday was the result of at least an entire week of scrambling to meet deadlines, traveling to the city, processing new information, worrying, crying, studying, getting blackout drunk, throwing a friend a shower, cleaning, etc. etc. etc.

-I could have easily assessed my workload, commitments, and schedule and opted out of a few things to free up space for me time and resting.
+I could have easily assessed my workload, commitments, and schedule and opted out of a few things to free up space for ‘me time’ and resting.

 There will always be times when we give all of our attention to some areas and none of our attention to other areas.
 There is no such thing as balance.
 We do the best we can and we do what feels right in the moment and, as long as we're doing what we genuinely feel is right, that's all that matters.

 The key is to be aware.
 Awareness takes practice and it often feels like work.

 Consistent journaling, meditation, and self-assessment helps to fine tune your awareness skills so when shit hits the fan, it won't be so hard to recognize.

 For me, a huge help in personal awareness is my moon ladies.
 I'm an avoider by nature and my women's circle ladies are often better at noticing my patterns and other things happening in my life and mind than I am.